adlnet/xAPI-Spec/xAPI.md

 language maps.
 This includes the language map stored in the Verb Display property and potentially some language maps used within extensions.

-* If the LRS maintains a canonical version of a language map, it SHOULD* return this cannonical langauge map when canonical format is used to retrieve Statements.
+* If the LRS maintains a canonical version of a language map, it SHOULD* return this canonical language map when canonical format is used to retrieve Statements.

 * The LRS SHOULD* return only one language within each language map for which it returns a canonical map.

 * In order to choose the most relevant language, the LRS MUST apply the Accept-Language header as described in <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html"> RFC 2616</a> (HTTP 1.1), except that this logic MUST be applied to each language map individually to select which language entry to include, rather than to the resource (list of Statements) as a whole.